 - Combine the egg yolks, garlic, lemon juice, lemon zest, mustard, and salt with an immersion blender, food processor, or blender.

-- Ensure that all ingredients are at room temperature before starting – especially the eggs.
-Cold ingredients can make it more challenging to achieve a proper emulsion.
+- Use room temperature ingredients.
+Start with room temperature ingredients, especially the eggs.
+Cold ingredients make it more challenging to achieve a good emulsion.